A Note on Functional Averages over Gaussian Ensembles: Averages over Gaussian Ensembles

-finishing the proof. \end{proof} \begin{obs} We would like to observe that the case when not all the eigenvalues are different can be treated as above by perturbing of the original eigenvalues and applying a subsequent limit.
+\begin{obs} We would like to observe that the case when not all the eigenvalues are different can be treated as above by perturbing of the original eigenvalues and applying a subsequent limit.
 We present an instance of this situation in Corollary \ref{ex}. \end{obs}

 As a consequence we have a new formula for the capacity of the MIMO communication channel and for the MMSE described in the introduction. \begin{cor} Let ${\bf A}$ be as in Theorem \ref{main}.
 Then